 - 1. Describe the market segment and potential commercial total addressable market (TAM) that is appropriate to the proposed innovation. - 2.
-Describe the proposed innovation in terms of target customers (e.g., NASA, other Federal agency, or commercial enterprise). - 3.
+Describe the proposed innovation in terms of target customers (e.g., NASA, other Federal agencies, or commercial enterprises). - 3.
 Describe the competitive landscape by identifying potential competitors.